A teen boy looking at his acne in the mirror

 If you compromise your skin’s natural balance even further by subjecting it to too many acne products at concentrations that are too high, you actually make it more likely that you’ll break out.

-Dr. Lee’s suggestion: follow a daily regimen like her SLMD Acne System or Sensitive Skin Acne System that’s formulated to work synergistically.
+Dr. Lee’s suggestion: follow a daily regimen like her SLMD Acne System that’s formulated to work synergistically.
 And when pimples pop up, strike back with a more concentrated spot treatment.

 #4 Acne only affects your skin